bayyangjie/Data-Warehouse-Project/README.md

 ## Data Architecture

-This project demonstrates the building of a Data Warehouse based on the Medallion Architecture which conceptually comprises of the Bronze, Silver and Gold layers.
+This project demonstrates the building of a Data Warehouse based on the Medallion Architecture.

 1. Bronze Layer: Stores raw data as it is from the source systems.
 The data is ingested from the raw csv files into the SQL server database.